o365soa/soa/README.md

 * Exchange Online (v2) PowerShell module
 * SharePoint Online PowerShell module
 * SharePoint PNP PowerShell module
-* Microsoft Teams PowerShell module (to connect to Skype for Business Online)
+* Microsoft Teams PowerShell module

 The following prerequisites are removed
 * SharePoint Online PowerShell module - if manually installed, this is removed from your PS Module Path to prevent conflicts